 - How many watts/BTUs do electric fireplaces give off any hour?

-- What is the heating capacity of a Bio-ethanol fireplace?
+- What is the heating capacity of a Bio-Blaze Ethanol fireplace?

-- Will the fireplace heat up my room?
+- Will the Ignis fireplace heat up my room?